Josh Okogie NBA Playoffs Player Props: Suns vs. Clippers

-Josh Okogie and his Phoenix Suns teammates take the court versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.
+Josh Okogie could make a big impact for the Phoenix Suns at 10:00 PM on Tuesday versus the Los Angeles Clippers in the 2023 NBA Playoffs.

-Below, we dig into Okogie's stats and trends to help you pick out the top prop bets.
+Now let's break down Okogie's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Josh Okogie Prop Bets vs. the Clippers